GoogleCloudPlatform/k8s-cluster-bundle/README.md

 ## Public APIs and Compatibility.

-During pre-Alpha and Alpha, breaking changes may happen in any of the Types in `pkg/apis`, the `bundlectl` CLI, or the Go APIs.
+During pre-Alpha and Alpha, breaking changes may happen in any of the types in `pkg/apis`, the `bundlectl` CLI, or the Go APIs (methods, structs, interfaces not in `pkg/apis`).

 During Beta, backwards incompatible breaking changes in the `bundlectl` and the `pkg/apis` directory will only happy during Major version boundaries.

-The Go APIs (methods, structs, interfaces not in `pkg/apis`) are not covered by any compatibility guarantee and can break in backwards incompatible ways during any release.
+The Go APIs are not covered by any compatibility guarantee and can break in backwards incompatible ways during any release.

 ## Development